RTcmix/rtcmix.github.io/reference/instruments/DMOVE.md

 p0 | microphone angle | degrees, 0 degrees is straight in front | no | no |
 p1 | microphone pattern | 0-1 | no | no | 0 == omnidirectional, 1 == highly directional

-   NOTE: this subcommand is optional for MPLACE to function (the default is "mikes_off")
+   NOTE: this subcommand is optional for DMOVE to function (the default is "mikes_off")

 <span id="mikes_off"></span> **mikes\_off**

 No pfields, this defeats the microphone angle and pattern settings for binaural simulation

-   NOTE: this subcommand is optional for MPLACE to function
+   NOTE: this subcommand is optional for DMOVE to function

 <span id="set_attenuation_params"></span> **set\_attenuation\_params**